HDFGroup/hsds/docs/design/obj_store_schema.md

 * Following the &lt;uuid&gt; there is a series of stringified integers seperated by underscores.
 The number of integers should be equal to the rank (number of dimensions) of the dataset.
 * The coordinates &lt;i&gt;, &lt;j&gt;, &lt;k&gt;, etc.  identify the coordinate of the chunk (fastest varying dimension last)

+Note: conceivably there could be a danger of exceeding the maximum key length (1024 characters) if the dataset had hundreds of dimensions, or very large extents.

 #### Object metadata

 Information about compression filters applied to the chunk data will be stored as User-defined Metadata of the object (Note: this is limited to 2KB bytes on AWS S3).